camillehe1992/scaffolding-serverless-project-on-aws/README.md

-├── Jenkinsfile                 # Jenkins pipeline to deploy a specific component ├── Jenkinsfile.ci              # Jenkins pipeline to deploy all components in order ├── Makefile                    # A makefile to simplify your local deployment using shell scripts ├── Pipfile                     # A configuration for the project top-level requirements ├── Pipfile.lock
+├── Jenkinsfile                 # Jenkins pipeline to deploy a specific component ├── Jenkinsfile.ci              # Jenkins pipeline to deploy all components in order ├── Makefile                    # A makefile to simplify your local deployment using shell scripts ├── requirements-dev.txt        # Lambda functions external dependencies and dev dependencies ├── README.md
-├── README.md
 ├── pylintrc                    # configuration for pylint
 ├── pytest.ini                  # configuration for pytest